Rajpratik71/volatility-wiki/Linux.md

 # Prerequisites

-First check the [Release22] page for the supported Linux kernels, distributions, and architectures.
+First check the [Release Documentation](http://www.volatilityfoundation.org/#!releases/component_71401) page for the supported Linux kernels, distributions, and architectures.
 Then ensure you have the following tools:

   * dwarfdump: apt-get install dwarfdump on Debian/Ubuntu or the libdwarf-tools package on OpenSuSE, Fedora, and other distributions.
 If you can't find it in your OS's package manager, build it from the latest [source package](http://reality.sgiweb.org/davea/dwarf.html).
 Make sure to build libdwarf first and then dwarfdump.
 Do not build dwarfdump2.
 Users building profiles on CentOS have also reported success using libdwarf from the [Fedora repository](http://pkgs.fedoraproject.org/repo/pkgs/libdwarf/) and getting the ELF utilities via "yum install elfutils-libelf-devel"
   * GCC/make: apt-get install build-essential on Debial/Ubuntu.